neravdoshi/DSBlog/Part1/DataRefinery.md

 1. [Create Watson Studio service on IBM Cloud](#1-Create-a-Watson-Studio-service-on-IBM-Cloud)
 2. [Create a project in Watson Studio and upload the data](#2-create-a-project-in-Watson-Studio-and-upload-the-data)
 3. [Use the Data Refinery Tool](#3-use-the-data-refinery-tool)
-   * a.
-Profile the data to help determine missing values
+    * Profile the data to help determine missing values
-   * b.
-Visualize the data to gain a better understanding
+    * Visualize the data to gain a better understanding
-   * c.
-Prepare the data for modeling
+    * Prepare the data for modeling
-   * d.
-Run the sequence of data preparation operations on the entire data set.
+    * Run the sequence of data preparation operations on the entire data set.

 ### 1. Create Watson Studio service on IBM Cloud